 - 2016 - Distinguished Alumni Award (“110 Diamonds”), Department of Nutrition Science, Purdue University

 - 2016 - Diversity Fellow, College of Education and Human Ecology, Office of Diversity and Inclusion, The Ohio State University

 - 2014 - Reviewer of Excellence Award, Journal of Nutritional Education and Behavior

 - 2013 - Distinguished Undergraduate Research Mentor Award, The Ohio State University

-- Hopkins LC, Fristad M, Goodway JD, Eneli I, Holloman C, Kennel JA, Melnyk B, Webster A, Sharn A, Gunther C. Feasibility and Acceptability of Technology-based Caregiver Engagement Strategies Delivered in a Summertime Childhood Obesity Prevention Intervention: results from the Camp NERF (Nutrition, Education, Recreation, and Fitness) study.
-Accepted at BMC Pilot and Feasibility Trials.
+- Hopkins LC, Fristad M, Goodway JD, Eneli I, Holloman C, Kennel JA, Melnyk B, Webster A, Sharn A, Gunther C. (2018) Feasibility and Acceptability of Technology-based Caregiver Engagement Strategies Delivered in a Summertime Childhood Obesity Prevention Intervention: results from the Camp NERF (Nutrition, Education, Recreation, and Fitness) study.
+Pilot Feasibility Stud.
+4:153.

 - Hopkins LC, Hooker N, Gunther C. (2017) Securing a Stop to the Summer Setback: Policy Considerations in the Future Potential Expansion of the Summer Electronic Benefit Transfer for Children.
 J Nutr Ed Behav.
 49:692-699.e1